Turkish people: Ottoman Empire

 By the 19th century, the empire began to decline when ethno-nationalist uprisings occurred across the empire.
-Thus, the last quarter of the 19th and the early part of the 20th century saw some 7–9 million Muslim refugees (Turks and some Circassians, Bosnians, Georgians, etc.) from the lost territories of the Caucasus, Crimea, Balkans, and the Mediterranean islands migrate to Anatolia and Eastern Thrace.
+In the 19th and early 20th centuries, persecution of Muslims during the Ottoman contraction and in the Russian Empire resulted in estimated 5 million deaths, with the casualties including Turks.
+Five to seven or seven to nine million refugees migrated into modern-day Turkey from the Balkans, Caucasus, Crimea, and Mediterranean islands, shifting the center of the Ottoman Empire to Anatolia.
+In addition to a small number of Jews, the refugees were overwhelmingly Muslim; they were both Turkish and non-Turkish people, such as Circassians and Crimean Tatars.
+Paul Mojzes has called the Balkan Wars an "unrecognized genocide", where multiple sides were both victims and perpetrators.

 By 1913, the government of the Committee of Union and Progress started a program of forcible Turkification of non-Turkish minorities.
 By 1914, the World War I broke out, and the Turks scored some success in Gallipoli during the Battle of the Dardanelles in 1915.
 During World War I, the government of the Committee of Union and Progress continued to implement its Turkification policies, which affected non-Turkish minorities, such as the Armenians during the Armenian genocide and the Greeks during various campaigns of ethnic cleansing and expulsion.
 In 1918, the Ottoman Government agreed to the Mudros Armistice with the Allies.

-In addition to non-Turkish minorities experiencing ethnic cleansing under the Young Turks, Turkish populations in Balkans, Caucasus and Anatolia were ethnically cleansed in what is known as the Persecution of Muslims during Ottoman contraction, where an estimated 2 million Turkish people were killed or deported.
-Paul Mojzes has called the Balkan Wars an unrecognized genocide.

-The Treaty of Sèvres —signed in 1920 by the government of Mehmet VI— dismantled the Ottoman Empire.
-The Turks, under Mustafa Kemal Pasha, rejected the treaty and fought the Turkish War of Independence, resulting in the abortion of that text, never ratified, and the abolition of the Sultanate.
+The Treaty of Sèvres —signed in 1920 by the government of Mehmed VI— dismantled the Ottoman Empire.
+The Turks, under Mustafa Kemal Pasha (Atatürk), rejected the treaty and fought the Turkish War of Independence, resulting in the abortion of that text, never ratified, and the abolition of the Sultanate.
 Thus, the 623-year-old Ottoman Empire ended.